 Providing Relief for Constipated Kitties

-At that point, the vet will likely treat the cat with IV fluids to restore the body's hydration levels and help him defecate normally.
+If they are dehydrated, the vet will likely treat the cat with IV fluids to restore the body's hydration levels and help him defecate normally.
 If the cat is suffering from impaired kidney function or kidney failure, a long-term treatment may be needed.
 This often entails putting the cat on a canned food diet to restore moisture in the body, adding liquid to dry food, or administering IV or subcutaneous fluids at home.

 If the cat's constipation is mild, the vet may administer an oral lubricant, which can stimulate defecation and soften hard, painful stools.
 Although there are many types of over-the-counter stool softeners that will work for constipated cats, they should generally not receive mineral oil.
 This is because mineral oil can be accidentally ingested into the cat's lungs, causing further health problems.